 Let’s Recap

 You have to make a decision between competing options with no right or wrong answer and contrasting points for and against each choice based on a pair of desired outcomes.
-You must choose, despite neither being a perfect solution, spend several minutes determining which plan is better suited to the criteria provided, and make a quick sketch to note the pros and cons of each choice.
-Once you choose the plan you feel better equipped to defend, you defend it while acknowledging the downsides of your choice and the potential upsides of the alternative.
+You must choose, despite neither being a perfect solution.
+Spend several minutes determining which plan is better suited to the criteria provided, and make some notes of the pros and cons of each choice.
+Once you determine the plan you feel better equipped to support, you defend it while also acknowledging the less-problematic downsides of your choice and the potential, but less-favorable, upsides of the alternative.

 For a lot of students out there, the most familiar essay structure is the old, high-school-favorite five-paragraph response.
 That’s far too involved for this task.
 Instead, I encourage you to craft a simple, two-paragraph essay, as follows.